 If you want to qualify for service in the U.S. Marine Corps, passing the well-respected and heavily researched Armed Services Vocational Aptitude Battery (ASVAB) aptitude test is required with a score that’s at least 50.
 Each year, the ASVAB exam is taken by a large number of high school and college students looking to secure a job in the U.S. military services.

 The ASVAB is not an IQ test but measures skills and aptitude in 10 areas to help the Army determine your aptitude for what specific tasks.
 The test is also used for Air Force recruits and to learn if you can join the U.S. Air Force with a GED, check out this article.

-Can I Join The Marine Corps At 17 With A GED
+Can I Join the Marine Corps at 17 With a GED?

 If you want to be enlisted in the U.S. Marine Corps, you must be a U.S. citizen or legal resident and be in the age range 17-28.
 If you are holding a GED instead of a high school diploma, you are required to pass the ASVAB test (Armed Services Vocational Aptitude Battery) with a score of at least 50.
 In the years 2006-2013, the U.S. National Guard operated the GED Plus Program for applicants who hadn’t completed high school.

 17-year-old applicants must hold parental consent and it goes without saying that the higher your ASVAB score is, the better your chances will be to get enlisted.
 Additionally, all applicants are required to meet physical requirements.